-(4) The reading of at least three hundred duodecimo pages of simple French from four authors.
+4. The reading of at least three hundred duodecimo pages of simple French from four authors.

-Candidates are strongly urged to use Fraser and Squair's French Grammar, of which Part I. and the articles in Part II. relating to the use of the auxiliaries and the subjunctive and conditional moods, as well as the inflection of the verbs, should be thoroughly mastered.
-The rest may serve for reference.
-French Syntax and Composition, by Vreeland and Koren, and Storr's French Syntax are well adapted for use in beginning classes.
-Great emphasis should be laid on this phase of the work.
+Candidates are strongly urged to use Fraser and Squair's French Grammar, of which Part I and the articles in Part II relating to the use of the auxiliaries and the subjunctive and conditional moods, as well as the inflection of the verbs, should be thoroughly mastered.

+The texts suggested for reading are: